The value of bad news – only good news is toxic

 It’s a happy tale in the end as this meant the very rapid disintegration of one of the most horrific and sadistic regimes in human history.
 But the mechanics behind are telling and we should take note.
 But do we?

 Nope.
 In today’s corporate world – bad news are as deadly as in the Führerbunker.
 You might not get shot but you might well have a brush with HR handing your last cheque to you.
-And this is why every piece of information gets its spin, will be brushed and prettied up for higher management until the original information in it is not really noticeable anymore.
+This is why every piece of information gets its spin and will be brushed and prettied up for higher management until the original information in it is not noticeable anymore.

-You are looking for an investor and it might actually be you who brushes anything out of recognition in order to make your business or your business rationale look pretty and endearing.
+You are looking for an investor and it might be you who brushes anything out of recognition to make your business or your business rationale look pretty and endearing.

 Don’t!
 Resist the temptation.
 And I know what I am talking about.
 I felt the urge many times.

-But it’s a receipt for disaster.
-As smart investors will smell the ploy and you squander the little bit of trust and curiosity you might have created.
+But it’s a recipe for disaster.
+Smart investors will smell the ploy and you squander the little bit of trust and curiosity you might have created.
 Curiosity indeed is one of the most effective tools you can work with.

-Bring them on as a resource you can sharpen your teeth on.
-I actually even throw personal challenges in, in order to show first that I am human but most of all that I am aware and that I won’t be awestruck when they actually do hit me.
-Besides, I have made the discovery that everything I had prepared for (at least mentally) did not come to pass as bad as I could imagine it.
+Bring them on as a resource so you can sharpen your teeth.
+I even throw personal challenges in, to show first that I am human but most of all that I am aware and that I won’t be awestruck when they do hit me.
+Besides, I have discovered that everything I had prepared for (at least mentally) did not come to pass as badly as I could imagine.

 It’s bad to have a plan and not be able to deal with insanity as insanity will hit while you make your startup a functioning business.
 Don’t hide it, don’t fake it, and don’t try to avoid it.
 Get yourself into harm’s way and deal with it.
 It’s a man-(woman) building exercise.
 Besides, it will steel your body and your mind and make you resilient to BS as it flies in your face.
 I have dealt with so much crap in my life that some of the problems making others wince just put a little knowing smile on my face.

 But that is common sense and even if there are not many who will get it, there are still fair numbers.
 What’s much more important is how this all makes you credible.
 We are humans.
 I certainly am and I assume you are too.
-And as human beings we make mistakes, we under or over estimate, we are exuberant at times and take cover when we should stand tall.
+As human beings we make mistakes, we under or over-estimate, we are exuberant at times, and take cover when we should stand tall.

 LNG as a fuel has a mighty Chicken and egg problem and that needs very careful stitching together of those projects.